christophercrary/conference-cases-2022/README.md

 ## Installation instructions

 The following has been verified via the CentOS operating system.
-It is likely that other Linux and Windows operating systems are supported, but it is unlikely that MacOS is supported.
+It is likely that other Linux operating systems are supported, and it is plausible that Windows operating systems are supported, but it is unlikely that MacOS is supported.

 ### Prerequisites
 - Ensure that some Conda package management system